Port Meadow, Oxford: History

 The River Thames (known as the Isis in this area) flows past this large grazing meadow.
 This is where the Reverend Charles Lutwidge Dodgson (Lewis Carroll) and the Reverend Robinson Duckworth rowed up the river on 4 July 1862 with three young girls — Lorina, Alice, and Edith Liddell.
 While journeying slowly from Folly Bridge to near Godstow, Dodgson began at their request to make up a story that later was expanded into Alice's Adventures in Wonderland.

 Because the meadow appears never to have been ploughed, it contains well-preserved archaeological remains, some of which survive as residual earthworks.
-Of particular note are several Bronze Age round barrows, an area of Iron Age settlement, and the foundations of 17th-century fortifications from the Parliamentary siege of Oxford during the English Civil War.
+Of particular note are several Bronze Age round barrows, an area of Iron Age settlement, the walls of a medieval monastic foundation for nuns which was confiscated and made into a royal private residence after the Church of England parted ways with Catholicism under Henry VIII, and the foundations of 17th-century fortifications from the Parliamentary siege of Oxford during the English Civil War.

 In the 17th and 18th centuries, the meadow was used for horse racing, and low stone bridges laid over washes and ditches for this purpose still survive.

 During the First World War part of Port Meadow was used to train the Royal Flying Corps and turned into a military aerodrome.
 Fifteen air crew and pilots were killed flying from Port Meadow or close by.
 In 1940, during the Second World War, a camp was set up on the meadow for military personnel evacuated from Dunkirk.

 In the 1980s and 1990s, the meadow was known as a location for free festivals and raves.

 Just across the Thames is Bossoms Boatyard, with a small marina and Medley Footbridge across the Thames.
 The Medley Sailing Club, the furthest upstream sailing club on the River Thames, is on the western bank.
 To the south is the start of the Castle Mill Stream and Cripley Meadow, largely consisting of allotments.